joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

     +-------------------+ +-------------------+ +-------------------+

-I've had my housemates choose a number between 1 and 60.
+and had my housemates choose a number between 1 and 60.
 Then show them each card successively and ask them if their number was there.
 Half a second after we were done through the six cards, I would tell them their number.